 - What skills and abilities qualify you for the position?

-If you're responding to a job posting or advertisement, take a closer look at the job description that it contains.
+If you're responding to a job posting or advertisement, take a closer look at the job description it contains.
 What skills can you list that would demonstrate you can not only do the job, but do it well?
 This is the key to answering this question effectively.

 - Reason for leaving your last position?